andresvia/jqaas/README.md

 * `jq` exit code is returned in the `X-Return-Code` especial header, any non `0` exit code will render a `400 Bad Request` response and the body of the response will contain the standard error of `jq` execution.

 * The flag `-r` is passed to `jq`.

+* The domain used in the examples (https://jsonaas.herokuapp.com/) is Heroku free dyno, do not rely on it.
+I have compiled `jq` 1.5 without `env` support, do not try to exploit it.

 Similar projects
 ----------------